By Mike Peterson

 For years we have known, anecdotally, that good design makes us feel better.
 That idea is no longer anecdotal.
 It’s now proven.
 Neuroaestheticsis a relatively new term that looks at the neurological response we have to art, design and beauty.

 We know, for instance, that when we see something of beauty, we get a shot of serotonin in our brain.
 When we do, we feel better.
 Alternatively, when we see something disturbing and unattractive, we get a shot of cortisol, a hormone that helps us cope with negative imagery.
 When you produce beauty in your designs, you are improving the psychological and emotional welfare of your clients by increasing their serotonin levels and decreasing the amount of cortisol the body produces.
+To learn more about the health side of things and what your body should be enjoying, to match your design needs, view some nutrition reviews here.

 The other term that’s important to understand when studying Design Harmony is biophilic design.
 Biophilia, or biophilic design, uses the look and feel of nature in the home environment.
 Woods, cylindrical lines, greenery, natural light and burbling water are just a few of the emotional stimulants designers can use.